Which is better, Teams or Zoom?

 7. Are there differences in user-interface and learning-curve between Zoom vs Teams?

-Yes.
-Zoom is a simpler, more intuitive user interface especially for less technical users or external attendees – you join and you’re in.
-Teams has a rich feature-set and tighter integration with Microsoft 365, but the interface can feel more complex and take longer for new users to master.
-For quick set-up and low training, Zoom is easier.
+Teams has a rich feature set and tighter integration with Microsoft 365, but the interface can feel more complex and take longer for new users to master.
+For quick setup, easy access and low training requirements, Zoom is generally easier.

 8. How do branding and customisation compare in Zoom vs Teams for events?